WorstProgrammer7636/EclipseBot/README.md

-#InutileBot
+#EclipseBot
-This is updated code for Inutile Bot since previous code had efficiency problems.
+This is updated code for Eclipse Bot since previous code had efficiency problems.
  Note: When you add this bot into your discord server, the default command prefix is "?" for example "?help".

 Bot Invite link: